-Various sites have popped up on the Internet in recent years allowing potential travelers in one location to view, select, and book a house swap with residents somewhere else in the globe.
+Various sites have popped up on the Internet in recent years allowing potential travelers to trade homes.
+People in one location view, select, and book a house swap with residents somewhere else in the world.
 Through this arrangement, you visit their house while they visit your house.

 Work your way around the globe

-If you’re willing to roll up your sleeves and WWOOF (aka work as a farm laborer) or work in a hostel, it’s reasonably easy to get free housing, free food, and even occasional free transportation by doing a work exchange.
+If you’re willing to roll up your sleeves and WWOOF (aka work as a farm laborer) or work in a hostel, you have options.
+It’s reasonably easy to get free housing, free food, and even free transportation by doing a work exchange.

-In many nations, you need a work visa (these are a little tough to get) to get an actual job, but working in exchange for logging lodging is often exempt, as is volunteering at a farm in exchange for room and board.
+In many nations, you need a work visa (these are a little tough to get) to get an actual job.
+However, working in exchange for logging lodging is often exempt- as is volunteering at a farm in exchange for room and board.

-A number of twenty-something vagabonds can be found in countless hostels around the world traveling internationally for free through the magic of work exchange.
+In almost any hostel around the world, you’ll find a twenty-something vagabond traveling internationally for free through the magic of work exchange.

 Workaway.info is the go-to place for researching this type of travel and connecting with hosts.